ppy/osu-wiki/news/2024/2024-06-20-project-loved-june-2024.md

 Yes, this month's DEMONIC ⭐9 STAR⭐ WHITEPOGGABLE AIM COLLECTION EXTRAVAGANZA is from none other than our beloved aim chef apoq.

 Yes, it's [Quick Charge](https://osu.ppy.sh/beatmapsets/1841800#osu/3783035).
 Yes, this was mapped for the greatest tournament held of all time, [Aim Battle Royale](https://twitter.com/osuallstars/status/1561790519797325831).
 Yes, you'll probably see many aim players ::come out of the woodworks::{ user=1597068 } just to upload their leaderboard score (please come back).
 Yes, this will probably be pinned for many across the globe.
-Yes, there are two diffs being Loved, one for ::friends and family::{ user=14869297 } and one for the ::players::{ user=11684952 } who have [sold](https://osu.ppy.sh/users/5783315) their ::soul::{ user=8472976 }.
+Yes, there are two diffs being Loved, one for ::friends and family::{ user=14869297 } and one for the ::players::{ user=11684952 } who have ::sold::{ user=5783315 } their ::soul::{ user=8472976 }.
 Yes, you'll play it, and maybe you can vote Yes while you're at it.

 Moshi moshi?
 GranDSenpai-san?
 Yes, it's time for more demon aim to be Loved.

 [![](/wiki/shared/news/2024-06-20-project-loved-june-2024/718974.jpg)](https://osu.ppy.sh/community/forums/topics/1938029)

-[goreshit - jeh, right.](https://osu.ppy.sh/beatmapsets/718974#osu) by ::Corim::{ user=4242767 } and [DigitalHypno](https://osu.ppy.sh/users/4384207)\
+[goreshit - jeh, right.](https://osu.ppy.sh/beatmapsets/718974#osu) by ::Corim::{ user=4242767 } and ::DigitalHypno::{ user=4384207 }\
 194 BPM, 2:41 | 7.44★\
 *description written by ::megumic::{ user=7537133 }*